jonas-jankauskas/PolynomialTools/README.md

 # PolynomialTools

-This repository contains libraries and programs in C used for high-performance polynomial computations and Sage scripts for the post-processing the results of these computations.
+This repository contains libraries and programs in C used for high-performance polynomial computations and Sage scripts for post-processing the results of these computations.